Using Mozilla Firefox Portable Edition on your USB thumb drive

 Installing Plugins (Flash, Shockwave, etc.)

 With Firefox Portable, plugins work a bit differently than they do in regular Firefox.
-Here’s how to do some of the most common plugins:
+Here’s how to install some of the most common plugins:

 - Flash Plugin - To install Flash, follow these steps: